Vanuatu: Arrival of Europeans (1606–1906)

 During the 1860s, planters in Australia, Fiji, New Caledonia, and the Samoan islands, in need of labourers, encouraged a long-term indentured labour trade called "blackbirding".
 At the height of the labour trade, more than one-half the adult male population of several of the islands worked abroad.
 Because of this, and the poor conditions and abuse often faced by workers, as well the introduction of common diseases to which native Ni-Vanuatu had no immunity, the population of Vanuatu declined severely, with the current population being greatly reduced compared to pre-contact times.
 Greater oversight of the trade saw it gradually wind down, with Australia barring any further 'blackbird' labourers in 1906, followed by Fiji and Samoa in 1910 and 1913 respectively.

 From 1839 onwards, missionaries, both Roman Catholic and Protestant, arrived on the islands.
-At first they faced hostility, most notably with the killings of John Williams and James Harris of the London Missionary Society on Erromango in 1839.
-Despite this they pressed on, resulting in many conversions; however, to the consternation of the European, this was often only skin-deep, with Ni-Vanuatu syncretising Christianity with traditional kastom beliefs.
-The Anglican Melanesian Mission also took promising young converts for further training in New Zealand and Norfolk Island.
-Presbyterian missionaries proved particularly successful on Aneityum, though less so on Tanna, with missionaries being repeatedly chased off the island by locals throughout the 1840s–60s.
-The hostile response may have been partly to blame with the waves of illnesses and deaths the missionaries inadvertently brought with them.
+At first, they faced hostility, most notably with the killings of John Williams and James Harris of the London Missionary Society on Erromango in 1839.
+Despite this, they pressed on, resulting in many conversions.
+To the consternation of the Europeans, Ni-Vanuatu syncretised Christianity with traditional kastom beliefs.
+The Anglican Melanesian Mission also took young converts for further training in New Zealand and Norfolk Island.
+Presbyterian missionaries were particularly successful on Aneityum, though less so on Tanna, with missionaries being repeatedly chased off the island by locals throughout the 1840s–60s.
+The waves of illnesses and deaths the missionaries brought with them may have been partly to blame for the hostile response.

 Other European settlers also came, looking for land for cotton plantations, the first of these being Henry Ross Lewin on Tanna in 1865 (which he later abandoned).
 When international cotton prices collapsed after the ending of the American Civil War, they switched to coffee, cocoa, bananas, and, most successfully, coconuts.
 Initially British subjects from Australia made up the majority of settlers, but with little support from the British government they frequently struggled to make a success of their settlements.

 French planters also began arriving, beginning with Ferdinand Chevillard on Efate in 1880, and later in larger numbers following the creation of the Compagnie Caledonienne des Nouvelles-Hébrides (CCNH) I. 1882 by John Higginson (a fiercely pro-French Irishman), which soon tipped the balance in favour of French subjects.
 The French government took over the CCNH in 1894 and actively encouraged French settlement.
-By 1906, French settlers (at 401) outnumbered the British (228) almost two to one.
+By 1906, French settlers (at 401) outnumbered the British (228), almost two to one.